 The Origin of the Owls at the Cafe:

 The owls are from a breeder who is Mr. Yabe's trusted friend and are mostly from Europe.
 The owls that reside at Mr. Yabe's cafe are used to human interaction and care from a young age.
 The Owls are crossbred with native owls in Japan, so the owls at the cafe vary in breed.

 Subtly calming to observe and spend quality time with along with their cute oval physique and seemingly very soothing feathery touch, it is not a surprise why so many are fond of spending time with the well-behaved, respected puffers.

 Although this article itself is generally based on a particular owl cafe, one has many options of owl cafes to go to, each with various differences just like the owls themselves.

 1500 yen (roughly $14.50) per hour and limited to one reservation per hour.

 How to get there:

-Get oneself at the Akihabara Station, from there you would walk for 5 minutes towards the north-east direction where the cafe is located in 67 Kanda Neribeicho.
-The Fukuro Cafe is on the ground floor at the quiet street area of the town.
-This cafe has pictures of owls to make the cafe easier to find.
+Go to Akihabara Station.
+From there, walk for 5 minutes north-east and you will find the cafe located at 67 Kanda Neribeicho.
+The Fukuro Cafe is on the ground floor of a building in a quiet area of town.
+This cafe has pictures of owls on the outside to make the cafe easier to find.